 - Strong Mission Alignment: Pacific Standard is dedicated to combining social and behavioral science research with ambitious narrative storytelling to report on issues concerning social and environmental justice.
 In order to work with us in any capacity, the mission of your organization should directly concern these core subjects.

 - Extraordinary Value Proposition: The return/s to Pacific Standard—most often in the form of increased exposure—must be considered roughly equal to that experienced by the partners looking to use our editorial content, staffers' expertise, and celebrated position.
 Potential partner organizations should outline, clearly and convincingly, specific deliverables that benefit the Pacific Standard brand.

-Partner organizations must help expand our audience with significant reach (i.e. 1,000 magazines will be distributed at your event), raise awareness of our brand (i.e. Pacific Standard's name and content will receive mention at your conference or on your site), provide access to prominent subjects/sources or unpublished research, or direct funding toward a particular editorial project.
-If your organization believes it can achieve one or more of these goals, it should provide a memo complete with a specific plan and metrics.
+Partner organizations must do the following: Expand our audience reach as a result of any content sharing agreement, raise awareness of our brand (i.e. Pacific Standard's name and content will receive mention at your conference or on your site), provide access to prominent subjects/sources or unpublished research, or direct funding toward a particular editorial project.
+If your organization believes it can achieve one or more of these goals, it should provide a memo complete with a specific plan and accompanying audience or awareness metrics.

 - Final Editorial Oversight: Pacific Standard reserves the right to make the final edits to any marketing or editorial content bearing its name or the names of its employees.

 We currently offer three different types of partnerships: Editorial, Academic, and Events.